openhwgroup/cv32e40p/docs/source/intro.rst

  * :ref:`performance-counters` gives an overview of the performance monitors and event counters available in CV32E40P.
  * :ref:`exceptions-interrupts` deals with the infrastructure for handling exceptions and interrupts.
  * :ref:`debug-support` gives a brief overview on the debug infrastructure.
- * :ref:`tracer` gives a brief overview of the tracer module.
  * :ref:`custom-isa-extensions` describes the custom instruction set extensions.
+ * :ref:`core_versions` describes the core versioning.
  * :ref:`glossary` provides definitions of used terminology.

 History
 -------

 CV32E40P started its life as a fork of the OR10N CPU core based on the OpenRISC ISA.
 Then, under the name of RI5CY, it became a RISC-V core (2016), and it has been maintained by the PULP platform <https://pulp-platform.org> team until February 2020, when it has been contributed to OpenHW Group https://www.openhwgroup.org.

 As RI5CY has been used in several projects, a list of all the changes made by OpenHW Group since February 2020 follows: